 7 Risk Identification Mistakes

-The failure to make the risks visible and easily accessible.
+- Neglecting to make risk information visible and easily accessible.

-Consider reviewing this article and refine the risk identification strategy for your current or upcoming projects.
-Capture the approach in your Risk Management Plan.
+Review this blog post and refine the risk identification strategy for your current or upcoming projects.
+Additionally, capture the approach in your Risk Management Plan.
 Once you've identified your project risks, you are ready to evaluate your risks.